Margaret S. Collins

-Margaret James Strickland Collins (September 4, 1922 - April 27, 1996) was an African-American child prodigy, entomologist (zoologist) specializing in the study of termites, and a civil rights advocate.
+Margaret James Strickland Collins (September 4, 1922 - April 27, 1996) was an African-American child prodigy, entomologist (zoologist) specializing in the study of termites, and passionate civil rights advocate.
 Collins was nicknamed the "Termite Lady" because of her extensive research on termites.
 Together with David Nickle, Collins identified a new species of termite called Neotermes luykxi.
-When Collins earned her PhD., she became the first African American female entomologist and the third African American female zoologist.
+When Collins earned her PhD., she became the first African-American female entomologist and the third African-American female zoologist.

 Life summary

 Margaret S. Collins was born in 1922 in Institute, West Virginia.
-She started college at age fourteen and graduated with a Bachelor of Science degree in biology from West Virginia State University in 1943.
+She started college at the age of 14 and graduated with a Bachelor of Science degree in biology from West Virginia State University in 1943.
 Her Doctor of Philosophy degree was awarded by the University of Chicago in 1950, becoming only the third Black woman zoologist in the country.
 Her mentor was Alfred E. Emerson.
 Her dissertation was Difference in toleration of drying between species of termites (Reticulitermes), with an article based on this work in Ecology, the journal of the Ecological Society of America.

-Collins taught at Florida A&M University and at Howard University.
+Collins taught at Florida A&M University, Howard University, and the University of the District of Columbia.
 She saw herself primarily as a field scientist, and did extensive field work in North and South America, specializing in the insects of Guyana and Florida.
 From the late 1970s through 1996, Collins was a research associate in the Smithsonian's National Museum of Natural History, Department of Entomology.
 Her main area of study was termites of the Caribbean.
 Her life's research regarding termites included: the evolution of desiccation resistance in termites; various termite species' tolerance of high temperatures; defensive behavior in South American termites, including chemical defenses; termite ecology; species abundance in virgin and disturbed tropical rain forests; and behavioral ecology, taxonomy, and entomology.

 She was also an active civil rights advocate, receiving a bomb threat for planning to give a university talk on biology and equality, and being followed by the police and FBI when she was a volunteer driver during a bus boycott.
 Her activism limited her scientific work for a time: she had been publishing a scientific paper or two a year, but had no publications between 1952 and 1957.
 She led a 1979 AAAS symposium in Houston, later published as Science and the Question of Human Equality.

 Collins was still doing research when she died at age 73 on April 27, 1996, in the Cayman Islands.
 She died of heart failure, and, as she had hoped to, while on a field trip.